Romans 11

 Paul's statement in Romans 11:1 emphasizes that while Israel as a nation has lost its position of privilege due to unbelief, the faithful remnant of Jewish believers, like Paul himself, demonstrates that God's dealings with Israel are not finished.
 God’s plan now inclusively spans to include all who believe, Jew and Gentile alike, forming a new spiritual community that fulfills the promise of becoming a "nation" that produces spiritual fruits.
 This perspective sets the stage for Paul's further discussion in Romans 11 about the mystery of Israel's partial hardening and eventual full inclusion into God's salvific plan.

-"Lord, they have killed thy prophets, and digged down thine altars; and I am left alone, and they seek my life."
+3 “Lord, they have killed Your prophets and torn down Your altars, and I alone am left, and they seek my life”?

 If salvation is by grace, then salvation is not by works!
 It is one or the other, but it can't be both.
 If salvation has anything to do with works, then it can’t possibly be said to come by grace.
 The word works contradicts the meaning of word grace and the word grace runs counter to the word works – for works and grace are in complete opposition to each other, the two words are at variance with one another.
 If salvation was given to us because of the works we did, then you can’t possibly say that salvation is a gift of grace!
 A gift is a gift, and if one has to work for a gift, then it is no longer a gift, because is has been gained through works.